 \textbf{Combining ACID and Softmax-Distillation---Why?} Theoretically in~\cref{sec:selectdist}, we show \ourmethod is in fact a form of implicit distillation, yet the exact form of this objective is different from traditional distillation.
 As a result, here we ask if this form of distillation (although stronger than traditional KD) is in fact complementary to standard distillation.
 This line of inquiry is further supported by an empirical finding shown in \cref{fig:selectdist2-motivation-and-results} \textit{(left)}---while \ourmethod outperforms \textit{Softmax-KD} by more than $5\%$ on tasks like COCO and Flickr retrieval, it underperforms \textit{Softmax-KD} on more finegrained evaluations like Cars and DTD.
 This suggests that despite the implicit distillation performed by \ourmethod, having an explicit distillation objective should further provide wider benefits.

 \textbf{\ourmethodwithkd---How to combine?} We now discuss strategies for combining \ourmethod and \textit{Softmax-KD}.
 The simple strategy, \textit{ACIDistill}, samples a training batch using \ourmethod and applies both the contrastive and softmax-distillation loss on that batch.
-An alternative strategy, \textit{IIDistill}, samples two batches independently, one with \ourmethod sampling and the other IID sampled, and applies the distillation loss on the IID batch while the contrastive loss is applied on the \ourmethod batch.
-We study the scaling behaviour of both these strategies by training a ViT-S student with a WebLI-L teacher and a WebLI-curated++-reference model, for 3B, 6.5B and 13B samples seen.
-We observe that the \textit{ACIDistill} method showcases better performance across all compute budget scales (see supplementary).
+The alternative, \textit{IIDistill}, samples two batches independently, one with \ourmethod sampling and the other IID sampled, and applies the distillation loss on the IID batch while the contrastive loss is applied on the \ourmethod batch.
+We study the scaling behaviour of both strategies by training ViT-S students with WebLI-L teachers and WebLI-curated++-references, for 3B, 6.5B and 13B samples seen.
+We observe \textit{ACIDistill} showcases better performance across all compute budget scales (see \cref{sec-acidistill}).
 Hence, going forward, we use \textit{ACIDistill} as the default strategy for combining \ourmethod and \textit{Softmax-KD}, and refer to that as our main \ourmethodwithkd method.

 \textbf{How well does ACED perform?} We now compare our optimal \ourmethodwithkd method from before with the \ourmethod and \textit{Softmax-KD} methods applied independently.
 First, we find that our \ourmethodwithkd indeed outperforms both the independent methods, demonstrating that we are effectively able to leverage both the reference and teacher models.
 As an additional ablation, we also conduct a comparison with an ensemble version of \ourmethod and \textit{Softmax-KD}, where we use both the WebLI-L and WebLI-curated++-L models as a two-teacher ensemble for \textit{Softmax-KD} and a two-reference ensemble for \ourmethod.
 We find that \ourmethodwithkd even outperforms these ensemble methods, suggesting that the benefits of our \ourmethodwithkd are not solely due to using multiple teacher and reference models, but rather due to optimally combining the two frameworks.